yomigaius/Tutorial---Rose-diagram-plots-in-python-Jupyter-notebook/README.md

-# Tutorial - Rose Diagram plots in python Jupyter notebook
+# Tutorial - Rose Diagram plots in python Jupyter notebook  with sample data
 Simple approach to plotting Rose Diagram in Python Jupypter Notebook

 ************* What is this file all about? ***************

-This is to provide most basic guide README.TXT file for ploting Rose Diagrams in python using Jupyter noteebook.
+This is to provide most basic guide for ploting Rose Diagrams in python using Jupyter noteebook.

 It describes, in the most simple terms, how to plot the rose diagram of a single paramater.

 ******* IMPORTANT NOTES ******

-- This Jupyter Notebook can run in both windows and linux OS
+- The Jupyter Notebook can run in both windows and linux OS

 - In Windows, open the Anaconda Navigator/Jupyter notebook from the command promp and cd or navigate to the same directory where